-In the coming chapters we often abuse language, and write "the language r" instead of "the language L(r)."
+We often abuse language, and write "the language r" instead of "the language L(r)."

 2.2 Automata classes

 We briefly recapitulate the definitions of deterministic and nondeterministic finite automata, as well as nondeterministic automata with ε -transitions and regular expressions.